florentpoujol/Daneel/docs/docs/files/features.md

 You may call `component:Set(params)`, `component:Destroy()` and `component:GetId()` on any components, built-in (`Transform`, `ModelRenderer`, ...) or custom ones (`GUI.Hud`, `Trigger`, ...).

 Custom components are components that are not introduced by CraftStudio.
-Learn how to create them [through Daneel's modules](/docs/modules).
+Learn how to create them [through modules](/docs/modules).

 `transform:GetScale()`, `transform:SetScale()` may be used to get/set the game object's global scale.
 The global or local scale may be set as a `number` instead of a `Vector3`.